princeton-robotics-club/Pacbot-High-Level-23/CONTRIBUTING.md

 `git commit -m "[a descriptive message]"`

 Think of a commit as a checkpoint that is recorded in the project's history.
+A commit should generally be small so that you're consistently saving your progress.
+Try to make commits where the code is still in a workable state (ie distinct milestones, avoiding bugs).

 You've now added a commit to your branch's history.
 However, these changes are only reflected on your local computer.
 In order to update the history on github, you would do

 `git push`

 This would record the commits you made to the remote branch you have setup on Github.

-2a.
+## General Things

 Before your push code, it's generally good to see if you missed any changes that were pushed to Github.